kachkaev/traefik/docs/configuration/acme.md

 ```

 !!! note
-    If `HTTP-01` challenge is used, `acme.httpChallenge.entryPoint` has to be defined and reachable by Let's Encrypt through the port 80.
+    If `HTTP-01` challenge is used, `acme.httpChallenge.entrypoint` has to be defined and reachable by Let's Encrypt through the port 80.
     These are Let's Encrypt limitations as described on the [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72).

 !!! note